django-cms/django-cms/docs/explanation/philosophy.rst

   integration points (plugins, apphooks, content objects) are narrow and explicit.
-- Long-term maintenance and upgrades are easier to manage, because the small core changes slowly and add-ons can be swapped.
+- Long-term maintenance and upgrades are easier to manage, because the small core changes slowly and add-ons can usually be swapped.
 - Editors gain flexible content tools **without being exposed to application complexity** they do not need.